 The Drive Configuration parameters are equivalent to ones found on the front panel.
-Refer to Table 6-6 below for information on the Fibre Channel drive options available and their functionality.
+Refer to the table below for information on the Fibre Channel drive options available and their functionality.

-Option Description Port n Control (n=0 or 1) Specifies the method for setting the AL-PA.
+Option Description Port O Control Specifies the method for setting the AL-PA.
 The settings are Disable, Soft Address, and Hard Address.
-When Hard Address is selected, the Port n Hard Loop ID is enabled to select a valid Loop ID.
-Default: Soft Address Port n Hard Loop ID ( n =0 or 1) Specifies the Loop ID that the tape drive uses to determine the AL-PA hard address for Port $n$ .
+When Hard Address is selected, the Port O Hard Loop ID is enabled to select a valid Loop ID.
+Default: Soft Address Port 0 Hard Loop ID Specifies the Loop ID that the tape drive uses to determine the AL-PA hard address for Port 0.
 The possible settings are 1-125.
-NOTE: This option requires Hard Address to be selected in the Port 0 Control option.
-Default: 1 World Wide Port n Name (n=0 or 1) Select Default or Custom to set the World Wide Port Name (WWPN).
-The Default setting uses the factory-configured WWPN while Custom allows you to create a unique name for Port O using the Custom WW Port n Name option.
-Default: Default Custom WW Port n Name Create a unique World Wide Port Name for Port n .
-To use this option, World Wide Port n Name must be set to Custom. (n=0 or 1) Used to allow the WWPN from a removed or replaced drive to be reused to save configuration time.
+NOTE: This option requires the Port O Control option to be set to Hard Address.
+Default: 1 World Wide Port 0 Name Select Default or Custom to set the World Wide Port Name (WWPN).
+The Default setting uses the factory-configured WWPN while Custom allows you to create a unique name for Port 0 using the Custom WW Port 0 Name option.
+Default: Default Custom WW Port 0 Name Create a unique World Wide Port Name for Port 0.
+To use this option, World Wide Port 0 Name must be set to Custom.
+Used to allow the WWPN from a removed or replaced drive to be reused to save configuration time.
 Default: 00:00:00:00:00:00:00 World Wide Node Name Select Default or Custom to set the World Wide Node Name (WWNN).
 The Default setting uses the factory-configured WWNN while Custom allows you to create a unique name for the drive.
+Default: Default

-Default: Default Custom WW Node Name Create a unique World Wide Node Name for Port 0.
+Option Description Custom WW Node Name Create a unique World Wide Node Name for Port 0.
 To use this option, World Wide Node Name must be set to Custom.
 Used to allow the WWNN from a removed or replaced drive to be reused to save configuration time.
 Default: 00:00:00:00:00:00:00 Topology Specifies the topology used by the Fibre Channel ports.
 The four options are: Use Loop, Allow Point-to-Point; Use Point-to-Point, Allow Loop; Force Loop; or Force Point-to-Point.
 Default: Use Loop, Allow Point-to-Point Speed Sets the link speed in gigabits per second used by the Fibre Channel ports.
-The options are: Auto , 1 Gb/sec. , 2 Gb/sec. , 4 Gb/sec. , or 8 Gb/sec (depending on drive types installed).
+The options are: Auto, 1 Gb/sec., 2 Gb/sec., 4 Gb/sec., or 8 Gb/sec (depending on drive types installed).
 In Auto mode, the drive negotiates the speed with the host.
 Default: Auto